shahv1057/MSDSchatbot/README.md

 ## Usage

 ### 1) Train the model
-  - `python code/train.py`
+  - Run `python code/train.py` in your terminal

 ### 2a) Flask Web Application Chatbot
-  - git clone the repo
-  - run `python app.py` in your terminal
+  - Run `python app.py` in your terminal
-  - open http://127.0.0.1:5000 in your favorite browser!
+  - Open http://127.0.0.1:5000 in your favorite browser!

 ### 2b) Terminal Chatbot
-  - git clone the repo
-  - run `python chat.py` in your terminal
+  - Run `python chat.py` in your terminal
-  - enter your messages and recieve answers directly in your terminal
+  - Enter your messages and recieve answers directly in your terminal